-The department's purpose is to offer a range of study in the theatrical and musical arts that communicate the beauty of God and His redemptive message to the world.
-Qualified students may choose to pursue a B.A. with a major in Theatre or a BFA in Acting.
-The department also offers a minor in Music directed toward choral performance.
+The department's purpose is to offer a range of studies in the theatrical and musical arts to communicate the beauty of God and His redemptive message to the world.
+Qualified students may choose to pursue a B.A. with a major in Theatre or a major in Music Leadership, a BFA in Acting, and a Bachelor of Music with three concentrations - Music Leadership, Church Music, and Music Performance.
+The department also offers a minor in Theatre or Music.